Graph Explorer

 - Clicking an item automatically executes a query to retrieve all data of that type.

-The center screen displays queried data in graph form (nodes and links).
+The central area displays the queried data as a graph (nodes and links).

 - Interaction: You can drag nodes or zoom in/out.

-- Details: Clicking a node or link displays the element's property information.
+- Details: Clicking a node or link displays the property information of that element.

-- Extended Exploration: Double-clicking a node retrieves additional connected neighbor nodes.
+- Expanded Exploration: Double-clicking a node retrieves additional neighboring nodes that are connected to it.

-- Layout: Auto-arranged using force-directed layout, with manual adjustment available.
+- Layout: Automatically arranged using a force-directed layout, with manual adjustment available.

 3. Query Editor